News

 Digitech delivers a specialised curriculum for progression into the creative digital and high tech sectors.
 Studio schools are small by design and only take 90 students into each year group.
 The school opened in 2015 and moved into a new purpose-built building in Warmley in November 2016.

 For years 12 and 13, Digitech offers courses in partnership with boomsatsuma (see below), Bristol School of Acting and Robins Foundation.
-They include digital media production, games/VR/FX, films and television, Esport, sports media, professional acting and dance.
-Training takes place at key venues including Engine Shed, Bottle Yard Studios and Ashton Gate Stadium.
+They include digital media, e-sports, film and television, games, VR and VFX, music, photography, acting and sports media production.

 South Gloucestershire and Stroud College

-This college has six campuses including the Bristol School of Art located at Royal West of England Academy.
+This college has six campuses including the Bristol School of Art located at Bristol Creative Industries member Royal West of England Academy.

 The college has a very extensive programme of Level 2 and 3 courses including computer games design, film and TV production, music technology and technical theatre.

-At university level, the college offers a range of subjects as Foundation degrees, many of which also offer the opportunity to top up to a full Bachelor’s degree by adding a year.
-Creative courses include game production, make-up design, live events production, prosthetics, modelmaking and digital design, computer games design and sports media.
+At university level, the college offers a range of subjects as foundation degrees, many of which also offer the opportunity to top up to a full Bachelor’s degree by adding a year.
+Creative courses include game art and production, media production and computer games design and production.

-This September, the college is offering the new T-Levels.
-The two-year technical courses are equivalent to three A Levels and include a 45-day work placement.
-Courses include a T-Level in digital production, design and development.
+Since September 2022, the college has offered the new vocational skills focused T-levels.
+The two-year technical courses are equivalent to three A-Levels and include a 45-day work placement.
+Courses include games design, digital production and design and development.

 St Brendan’s Sixth Form College